wp-plugins/ewww-image-optimizer/readme.txt

 = GRAND Flash Album Gallery Integration =

-Features optimization on upload capability, and bulk optimizing.
+Features optimization on upload capability, re-optimization, and bulk optimizing.
 The Bulk Optimize function is located near the bottom of the FlAGallery menu, and will optimize all images in all galleries.

 == Installation ==